sarunas-k/ui-ab/README.md

 # User interface from design on Figma

 This application is single page, user interface only, no back-end.
 It is built as checking out page for e-shop.
 There were A and B versions, this is a completed UI.
+Small screens support can be tested by resizing the browser.

 * [Hosted page link](https://applications.w5.lt/AB-checkout)